-UK SFTR as defined in the FCA Glossary.
+UK SFTR has the meaning set out in the FCA Glossary.

-UK UCITS as defined in the FCA Glossary.
+UK UCITS has the meaning set out in the FCA Glossary.

 United States or US means the United States of America, its territories and possessions, any state of the United States, and the District of Columbia.